Budd Silverliner: History

 In late 1984 the Center City Commuter Connection opened allowing the Reading and PRR cars to mix and roam about either "side" of the system.
 In 1989 the entire fleet was sent to the Morrison-Knudsen plant in Hornell, New York, for a mid-life overhaul.
 In addition to this all of the cars eventually received upgrades to their propulsion system to increase reliability and remove PCBs from their transformers, upgraded HVAC systems to eliminate CFCs.
 In the 1990s the cars received SEPTA's standard full length Red and Blue window decal wrapping and some of the cars had a minor interior upgrade with the original "ketchup and mustard" seats being converted to a padded brown leather appearance.
 By 2000 the cars' age was becoming apparent with decreasing reliability and lack of ADA compliance which included the manually operated doors which were becoming a hindrance at SEPTA's increasing number of stations equipped with high level platforms.
 However design delays and a contract bidding dispute delayed the order of their 120 replacement Silverliner V cars until past 2005 and then problems with the builder, Hyundai Rotem, setting up a production facility in South Philadelphia, further delayed deliveries until 2010.
 During this period an increasing number of Silverliner II cars began to be sidelined with serious mechanical problems with a few even catching fire in service.
 Due to the lack of a public address system the Silverliner IIs were operating under an ADA waiver set to expire on July 1, 2012, and with deliveries of Silverliner V cars accelerating SEPTA began to retire cars as their FRA 92-day inspections ran out.
 By May 2012 most Silverliner IIs had been retired and in their final week of service the last operating Silverliner II, #9010, was sent to run on the Cynwyd Line with the final run taking place on June 29.
+Ex-RDG car numbered 9001 survives, and is due to go to the Reading Railroad Heritage Museum.